pinkpong111/Resolution-Based-Information-Theory/README.md

 ### Resolution Stratification Inside a Transformer

-A large language model's internal structure already exhibits the resolution hierarchy RBIT describes:
+A large language model's internal structure can be interpreted as exhibiting a resolution hierarchy consistent with RBIT's definitions:

 | Layer region | Processing role | Resolution characteristic |
 |-------------|-----------------|--------------------------|